JourneyCodesAyush/CPP-CLOC/PHILOSOPHY.md

 - **Python docstrings:**
   Treated as comments by default, even if they contain executable code.
 A separate switch to treat docstrings as code is **out of scope** for CPP-CLOC.

+  > [!WARNING]
+  > ⚠️ Only triple-double-quoted strings (""" """) are recognized as comments in Python; single-quote docstrings (''') are not.

 - **Language definition files:**
   Must be plain ASCII text.

 - **Compiler pragmas:**
-  Lines like `#if / #endif` are counted as code, even if they block compilation.
+  Lines like `#if ... #endif` are counted as code, even if they block compilation.

 - **Path length limitations on Windows:**
   Very long file paths may fail; use WSL if needed.